 We are supposed to breathe clean air.
 Not cigarette smoke, nor any kind of smoke.

-Smoke contains thousands of chemicals, many of which can cause great harm to your body.
+Smoke contains more than 7,000 chemicals, many of which can cause great harm to your body.

 Smoking can reduce your nitric oxide levels, it can damage the normal release of dopamine in your brain, it can cause insulin resistance, it can blast stored fat into your bloodstream, it can increase your blood pressure, and more.